liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. secretary
 1. are you still with me
 1. farewell
-1. here’s one thing comes to my mind
 1. roaming drains the battery
 1. we are way ahead of schedule
 1. I didn't study much for the test, so I expect my grade to be bad